Omnistac/zedux/docs/glossary.md

 ## Shape Agnostic

 A shape agnostic entity does not know the shape of the state.
-It either doesn't deal with the state, or is handed the piece of state relevant to it and that's all it needs to know about.
+It either doesn't deal with the state, or is handed the piece of state relevant to it and doesn't know where that state came from.

 Shape agnostic entities can be re-used in different parts of the store, or in different stores completely.